2026 Western District Health Service Graduate Nurse Program

 Curriculum Vitae

-- Include details of two clinical referees (the same references that you provided to PMCV).
-We recommend you check with your referees whether they are happy to provide you with a reference
+- Include details of two (2) clinical referees (the same references that you provided to PMCV).
+We recommend you check with your referees to ensure they are happy to provide you with a reference.

 Academic Transcript